Overview: About Capital Projects

 - Capital Accounting reviews the documents and sets up the account (PTA) in Oracle Financials and transfers the funds.

 - CP&M also sets up the project in their PRO database to allow the project manager to track actual and projected expenditures against approved budgets.

 - Capital Accounting sends an Authorization memo to the appropriate individuals so they can grant signature authority.

 - Reference How To: Request New Capital Projects PTA (When Facilities Form 1 is required).

 - Contracts are established in accordance with Procurement guidelines.

 - As work is done, vendor invoices are received and reviewed by CP&M and/or other responsible departments, and then end-routed to Capital Accounting for final review and approval.
 These invoices are paid and recorded through the Oracle Financials system.

 - The Project Manager informs Capital Accounting when a project is completed.
 Capital Accounting reconciles outstanding commitments, closes the project and award, and returns unused funds in accordance with the Funding Guidelines.

-- Administrative Guide Memo 53, Financing of Purchases explains loan terms, amortization schedules, and asset categories and lives.
+- Administrative Guide Policy 5.2.1, Financing of Purchases explains loan terms, amortization schedules, and asset categories and lives.